Roasted pumpkin seeds are really good for you and super tasty! Follow this simple recipe for a great fall-time treat!

 One warning, these things are addictive.
-If you’re like us you will find yourself planting more pumpkins that you could ever use, just so you have more seeds.
-After Halloween, we keep our uncut pumpkins in the cold storage in the basement.
+If you’re like us you will find yourself planting more pumpkins than you could ever use, just so you have more seeds.
+After Halloween, we keep our uncut pumpkins in cold storage in the basement.
 We use the pumpkins for cooking or as a winter treat for the chickens and harvest the seeds for more roasted pumpkin seeds.

 If you’re looking for more information about pumpkins I’ve found a great site dedicated to the art of pumpkin growing (and eating).
 The link is https://www.pumpkinnook.com.
 They have tons of great info on how to grow and use pumpkin.

 We really enjoy roasted pumpkin seeds too.
 We eat up the pumpkins and the seeds and all that remains is the skin and the stem end!
 One of my new all time favorite recipes for pumpkins is “pumpkin stuffed with everything good”.
 Here’s a link to a page on my site that has that recipe (it is the second one down on the page).
 Absolutely delicious!

 I used to occasionally roast the seeds, but hated cleaning them.
 One day I decided that we *liked* cooked pumpkin, so why bother to rinse it off?
 Worse case scenario would be happy hens, right?